Shruthidn27/django-orm-app/README.md

 ## RESULT
-The Programming is Excuted Successfully.
+The Program is Excuted Successfully.